 Residential Security Safes and Fire Safes Toronto

 Residential Safes are the strongest and often the best line of defense for valuables against fire and theft.
-When burglars gain entry to a business or home they typically want to minimize the time spent on the premises.
+When burglars gain entry to a business or home, they typically want to minimize the time spent on the premises.
 A quality safe will delay a thief significantly.
 Every extra minute a burglar is delayed increases the chance of being detected by Police or Emergency Response or the owner.
 Even experienced thieves can take over an hour to open a safe.
-In many cases, a safe even prevents an attempted robbery.
-In the Greater Toronto area, a Residential Safe provides a solid security solution for your possessions and peace of mind for you.
+In many cases, a safe also prevents an attempted robbery.
+In the Greater Toronto area, a Residential Safe provides a reliable security solution for your possessions and peace of mind for you.

-Choosing a Home Safe is not a simple task, we’re here to help.
+Choosing a Home Safe is not a simple task; we’re here to help.
 Look for the following ratings to help you discern an acceptable level of security and Safe quality.
-A consultant from PROTECTION PLUS ® can help you make a choice that fits your needs and budget.
+A consultant from PROTECTION PLUS® can help you make a choice that fits your needs and budget.

 A TL rated safe is for combination lock safes.
 It assesses the protection against an attack by mechanical, electrical, and cutting tools.
 Safes with a TL rating measure the resistance against abuse for varying amounts of time.
 Classification tiers range from picking tools to hand tools, mechanical or electrical tools, grinding points, carbide drills, pressure-applying devices, cutting wheels, power saws and impact tools.
 The higher the number on the TL rating, the longer the safe can withstand the assault from the various devices.

-Safes with a B rating indicate the safe has walls less than 1/2 in. thick, and doors are less than 1 inch thick.
+Safes with a B rating indicate the safe has walls less than 1/2 inch thick, and doors are less than 1 inch thick.
 A B-rated safe is concerned with the presence of a locking device.
 Usually, lock work and re-locks are examined when choosing a B-rated safe.